sdauby/credit-pricing/README.md

 ### 3.4.4 Flexibility

 `Container` is non-intrusive with respect to the types of the objects it may contain (e.g. it does not require them to inherit from a specific abstract base class).
+For example, the `S3Model` type is a standalone implementation of Schönbucher's specification, unpolluted by any framework requirement.
 So, we can easily integrate any object type in `Container`: instruments, models, static data representations, configurations, etc.
-For example, the `S3Model` type contains no more and no less than the implementation of Schönbucher's specification.

 Besides, as we have seen, we can easily generate scenarios on all of those data.
 For example, we can generate scenarios on instrument parameters just as easily as on market data.